romanovd/ta-sample-testng-geb-selenium-allure/README.md

 To run this project on other version please change corresponding section in pom.xml for selenium and install appropriate Firefox

 #Tests
-	testPriceOrdering - performs search for trains from Berlin to Prague and checks that results were ordered by price
+	SortingOnePageTest - performs search for trains from Berlin to Prague and checks that results were ordered by price

-	testtestPriceOrderingFarCities - performs search for bus from Berlin to Sofia and checks that results were ordered by price
+	SortingBusResultsTest - performs search for bus from Berlin to Sofia and checks that results were ordered by price

-	testPriceOrderingManyRoutes - performs search for bus from Berlin to Hamburg and checks that results were ordered by price.
+	SortingMultyPageResultTest - performs search for bus from Berlin to Hamburg and checks that results were ordered by price.
 Results are collected across different pages results.

 #Execution